How To Remove Leaves From Gravel (without removing the gravel too)

 The best type of leaf blower for gravel is one that has a low setting so that you don't risk blowing around the gravel at the same time.
 Some leaf blowers can also vacuum.
 That way, you can blow your leaves into a pile away from the gravel and suck them up at a higher setting.

-You can just as easily suck up the leaves too.
-This option is most suitable for breezy days when you just can't get your leaves to stay in a pile for long.
+This option is most suitable for breezy days when you just can’t get your leaves to stay in a pile for long.

 Here are some tips:

 The problem with mechanical leaf blowers and vacuums is that they are often quite noisy!
-If you prefer a more relaxed option, and you don't want to annoy your neighbours (!), a rake is a good option.
+If you prefer a more relaxed option, and you don’t want to annoy your neighbors (!), a rake is a good option.

 Here are some tips for raking your leaves of gravelled areas: